About

 About NISCOPS

-The National Initiative for Sustainable and Climate Smart Oil Palm Smallholders (NISCOPs) - a partnership between IDH and Solidaridad - brings together key stakeholders to sustainably manage the landscape.
-The program supports smallholders to implement climate-smart agriculture - improving livelihoods, reducing greenhouse gas emissions from deforestation, and boosting climate change resilience.
+National Initiatives for Sustainable and Climate Smart Oil Palm Smallholders (NISCOPS) - a partnership between IDH and Solidaridad - brings together key stakeholders to improve land use, create better incomes for smallholders and promote inclusive markets.

 The work in Indonesia aims to achieve deforestation-free and inclusive palm oil supply chains – safeguarding the integrity of the Leuser ecosystem while supporting sustainable development.

 NISCOPS aims to integrate smallholders into a deforestation-free sustainable palm oil supply chain, whilst bridging the gap towards a living income.
 Smallholder farmers benefit from training in Good Agricultural Practice (GAP) and access to finance, certification and markets, particularly in remote areas.
 Public-private partnerships,support local farmers to achieve Roundtable on Sustainable Palm Oil (RSPO) and Indonesian Sustainable Palm Oil (ISPO) certification.
-By 2024,1000 smallholders had received certification training.
 Palm oil productivity is also boosted through intensification of fresh fruit cluster production.

 Support the Aceh Timur region